Titanite: Occurrence

 Titanite occurs as a common accessory mineral in intermediate and felsic igneous rocks and associated pegmatites.
 It also occurs in metamorphic rocks such as gneiss and schists and skarns.
 Source localities include: Pakistan; Italy; Russia; China; Brazil; Tujetsch, St. Gothard, Switzerland; Madagascar; Tyrol, Austria; Renfrew County, Ontario, Canada; Sanford, Maine, Gouverneur, Diana, Rossie, Fine, Pitcairn, Brewster, New York and California in the US.

 Uses

 Titanite is a source of titanium dioxide, TiO2, used in pigments.

 As a gemstone, titanite is usually some shade of chartreuse, but can be brown or black.
 Hue depends on iron (Fe) content, with low Fe content causing green and yellow colours, and high Fe content causing brown or black hues.
 Zoning is typical in titanite.
 It is prized for its exceptional dispersive power (0.051, B to G interval) which exceeds that of diamond.
 Jewelry use of titanite is limited, both because the stone is uncommon in gem quality and is relatively soft.

 Titanite can also be used as a U-Pb geochronometer, specifically in metamorphic terranes.

+In popular culture

+Titanite is commonly mentioned in the Dark Souls video game series as a material used to upgrade weapons and various other items.